Housing Disrepair Specialist Solicitors

 Speak to us about your requirements

-We specialise in housing disrepair compensation claims causing illness.
+As housing disrepair solicitors we specialist in compensation claims causing illness to anyone living in a council or social housing property where there has been exposure to mould and damp conditions over time.
 If you are a tenant and your landlord has failed to repair the property that is affects you and your family’s health, usually causing or contributing to a respiratory illness such as:

 • Asthma,